Updated on January 25, 2021.

-- A parent accessing their son or daughter’s patient portal account
+- A parent accessing their child’s patient portal account

-- A son or daughter accessing their elderly parent’s patient portal account
+- A child accessing their elderly parent’s patient portal account

 - A nurse or caretaker accessing their patient’s account, when that nurse or caretaker is not affiliated with the healthcare organization providing the patient portal account

-- A husband or wife accessing their significant other’s patient portal account
+- A partner accessing their significant other’s patient portal account

-Providing proxy portal access impacts a patient’s privacy and security in multiple ways.
+Providing patient proxy portal access impacts a patient’s privacy and security in multiple ways.

 Patient Portal Proxy Access Protects Patients’ Privacy